ahmedalianz/interview-preparation/Javascript/Readme.md

 ---

+**nullish coalescing ??**

+it will always return the first value if it's not null or undefined

+---

 we can enhance performance of loops that is searching for an item by using break to break out of loop when item is found and cancel rest of the array